As an affiliate, I may collect a share of sales or other compensation from the links on this page.

-I’ve always enjoyed blocking out noise when I sleep, and have often looked for the best ways to do this.
-Someone recently suggesting using noise-cancelling headphones for sleeping, and I wondered whether this was both possible and safe.
+I’ve always enjoyed blocking out noise when I sleep and have often looked for the best ways to do this.
+Someone recently suggested using noise-cancelling headphones for sleeping, and I wondered whether this was both possible and safe.

 I’ve tried plenty of ways to block out noise while I’m sleeping, and the best option I’d found previously was earplugs.
 However, there are some advantages to using noise-cancelling headphones over earplugs, aside from the ability to listen to music.